Thomas Annan: Career

-In 1869, Annan purchased the contents of Rock House, which belonged David Octavius Hill, which included many of Hill's photographs and negatives.
+In 1869, Annan purchased the contents of Rock House, which belonged to painter and photographer David Octavius Hill, and which included many of Hill's photographs and negatives.
 These were eventually exhibited by Thomas' son, James Craig Annan, and reproduced in photogravure in Alfred Stieglitz's journal Camera Work.

 Annan's photographs of the Loch Katrine Waterworks were praised in the British Journal of Photography: "The views by Mr. Annan could scarcely fail to be attractive, for in a country so beautiful a clever artist is bound to produce results in keeping with the nature of the subject, and this Mr. Annan has done."
 Indeed, Annan's work was often praised not only for its aesthetics, but also for its technical virtuosity.
 Twenty years later, Annan's studio would be singled out by Baden Pritchard for its accomplishments in carbon printing and "beautiful pictures of exteriors and interiors of Scotch strongholds."

-By 1880 Annan had set up the firm of T & R Annan at 153 Sauchiehall Street in Glasgow dealing in fine art and photographic prints.
+By 1880, Annan had set up the firm of T & R Annan with his son, Robert, at 153 Sauchiehall Street in Glasgow, which delt in fine art and photographic prints.

-Thomas Annan purchased the rights to the photogravure process in Britain from Karel Klíč of Vienna in 1883 after visiting the city with his second son, James Craig Annan.
-James was a noted photogravurist and associated with late nineteenth-century art photography continued in his father's profession, receiving a Royal Warrant as 'Photographers and Photographic Engravers to Her Majesty in Glasgow'.
+In 1883, Thomas purchased the British rights to the photogravure process from Karel Klíč in Vienna, after visiting the city with his son James.
+James continued in his father's profession, becoming associated with art photography of the later nineteenth-century.
+His notable work in photogravure earned him a Royal Warrant as one of the 'Photographers and Photographic Engravers to Her Majesty in Glasgow'.

 Death and legacy

 Thomas Annan died on 14 December 1887 at his home in Lenzie.
-Before his death by suicide, he had experienced a month-long period of "mental aberration".
+The cause of death was suicide, following a month-long period of "mental aberration".

 The family business survives to the present day in the form of the Annan Fine Art Gallery, located on Woodlands Road in the West End of Glasgow.